mamund/trump-said/docs/index.md

 A collection of utterances from the 47th president.

+### 2025-02-11
+On February 11, 2025, President Donald Trump criticized the judiciary's role in hindering his administration's efforts to reform the federal government.
+He stated:

+> "Billions of Dollars of FRAUD, WASTE, AND ABUSE, has already been found in the investigation of our incompetently run Government.
+Now certain activists and highly political judges want us to slow down, or stop.
+Losing ... !!!" ([cite](https://www.theguardian.com/us-news/live/2025/feb/11/trump-court-israel-hamas-musk-politics-latest-updates?utm_source=chatgpt.com))

+#usPolitics #trumpSaid

 ### 2025-02-10
 On February 10, 2025, President Donald Trump signed an executive order promoting the use of plastic drinking straws, reversing previous environmental policies aimed at reducing single-use plastics.
 At the signing, he stated, "We're going back to plastic straws," criticizing paper alternatives by saying,